ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Introduction

-While prior work has demonstrated effective support for online decision-making, they have focused on providing support for managing and organizing criteria and alternatives in the domain rather than for uncovering and understanding them \cite{Chang2020-mesh, Liu2019-unakite, Liu2022-crystalline}.
-This lack of support during the initial phases of searching for and understanding the key domain information can increase information overload for unfamiliar decision-making situations \cite{iyengar2000choice, scheibehenne2010can}.
-Subsequently, information overload often leads to a significant investment of time and cognitive resources in grasping domain details and eliciting preferences, potentially causing individuals to make uninformed decisions or even give up entirely \cite{jameson2015human, thai2017too}.
 On the other side, other research aids sensemaking of unfamiliar domains through an interactive and guided exploration of comprehensive knowledge \cite{liu2023selenite}.
 While such an approach ensures a holistic comprehension of the domain, users still need to put a significant effort into connecting the knowledge to their situations, especially for new decisions.
 To minimize user effort, recommender systems aim to simplify decision-making by suggesting personalized options \cite{chen2013human, haubl2000consumer}.
 Yet, for novices in a domain, these preferences might not be well-elicited \cite{lops2011content, schafer2007collaborative}.
 This can cause an over-reliance on the system, especially if the novices cannot detect errors due to their limited knowledge \cite{Nourani2020TheRO}.
 Ultimately, novices face the dilemma of researching the unfamiliar domain individually which is demanding, evaluating different options without good confidence and intuition, or ending up making a decision that is ill-informed, all of which motivates the need for a new approach that supports unfamiliar decision-making.

 To understand the practice and needs of online decision-making in an unfamiliar domain, we conducted a formative study with 14 participants who had experience making decisions online.
 From observing and interviewing their decision-making process in unfamiliar domains, we discovered that participants described the need to understand a wide range of opinions and perspectives (including relevant and broad domain information) simultaneously, quickly explore inquiries that are on top of their minds, and develop personalized standards to access the information found.